EdWordy/Chip8-Emulator/README.md

   or

-b) use the provided executable in the format "chip8 <rom-name>" from the command line; enjoy!
+b) use the provided executable in the format "chip8 rom-name" from the command line; enjoy!

 #### LICENSE:
 MIT